IBMTechSales/Liberty-Workshop/docs/environments-setup/reserve-environment/reserve_environment.md

 7. On the reservation details page, you will find the **Published Service** that is used to access the lab environment.

-8. Now open the specific lab guide you want to use, and follow the instructions for using the **Published Service** link to acces the lab environment and how to login to the VM.
+8. Now open the specific lab guide you want to use, and follow the instructions for using the **Published Service** link to access the lab environment and how to login to the VM.

     <br>